Computing

 We want our learners to be safe in their use of ICT.
 Misconceptions to do with safety, bias and trust online will be resolved and clear e-safety protocol will be embedded at the beginning of each year and repeated throughout.
 There is a clear link with PSHE and online safety, with particular focus on healthy relationships.

-We know that we are living in a rapidly changing climate which closely links to the subject of ICT.
-There are many current development in the use of robotics, drones and remote working which are enormously relevant to our group of varied learners.
-We also know that there will be many more to come and we will keep our finger on the diverse pulse that is ICT.
+We know that we are living in a rapidly changing climate which closely links to the subject of Computing.
+There are many current development in the use of AI (Artificial Intelligence), robotics, drones and remote working which are enormously relevant to our group of varied learners.
+We also know that there will be many more to come and we will keep our finger on the diverse pulse that is Computing.

 Implementation